 Geni graduated with an Honours, Bachelor of Science, from the University of Guelph, Ontario, and in 2003 completed her Trinity CerTESOL certificate to teach English as a Second Language.
 In 2009 she completed the Adult Training and Development Certificate Program at Ryerson University.

-Geni is on maternity leave until January 2014.
-Please contact Jo-Anne Hecht at ext.
+Geni is on maternity leave as of January 2013.
+Please contact Marina Shcherbina ext.
 206 in her absence.

 Deborah Fletcher Senior Associate, Training and Human Resources